markphelps/optional/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/markphelps/optional?style=flat-square)](https://goreportcard.com/report/github.com/markphelps/optional)
 [![SayThanks.io](https://img.shields.io/badge/SayThanks.io-%E2%98%BC-1EAEDB.svg?style=flat-square)](https://saythanks.io/to/markphelps)

+Optional is a tool that generates 'optional' type wrappers around a given type T.

+It is also a library that provides optional types for the primitive Go types.

 ## Motivation

 Ever had to write a test where you want to assert something only if a value is present?